(Or… How Not to Be an Asshole in the Woods)

 - Yield to uphill traffic.

-Who Gets the Right of Way?
+Who Gets the Right of Way on Trail?

 If you’re hiking downhill, the general rule is that the person walking up hill gets the right of way.
 That’s because walking uphill is harder than coming down hill.
 If you’re walking up hill, it can take a while to find your rhythm, and you can get pretty focussed – you might not even notice the person speeding downhill until their right in front of you.

 Of course, sometimes people coming up hill will stop and pull to the side if they see you coming.
 Since it’s hard work they also often appreciate the break.
 Just remember, when in doubt, the uphill traveler gets the right of way.

 If you’re hiking in a group of people, be considerate of other users.
 Large groups should hike single file so they don’t obstruct the entire trail.
 If you’re a small group of two, it’s also important to be conscientious.
 It’s okay to walk side by side but just be aware of others on the trail, and return to single file to allow people to pass by.

 Groups can also be fairly noisy.
 That’s to be expected if you’re out with a group of friends.
 But just remember to respect the wildlife and other trail users.
 Avoid yelling, and keep your voices at a reasonable level.
 It’s not necessary to broadcast your life story to fellow hikers.
 They’re there for nature and wildlife, not you.
 So, don’t make them listen to you.